-We woke without heat.
-The landlord turned off the electricity for the basement unit, and somehow that meant the other two would lose their warmth.
+We woke up without heat.
+The landlord turned off the electricity for the basement unit, and somehow that meant the other two would loose their warmth.

 There was a time I would have powered through, but I cried.
 I am a long way from being in my early twenties trying to prove to myself I can handle motherhood and whatever else without a tear.
 I cried when my son came in, and I realized he had had a growth spurt.
 He explained that every blanket in the house is on his bed, so he didn't notice the cold.